gummikana/NoMoreMoney/rules.md

 Introduction
 ============

-The year is 1929 and it's been a decade of never ending economic growth.
-How could this ever end.
+The year is 1929 and it's been a decade of boundless economic growth.
+Trading on the stock market is at an all time high thanks to generous loans from the big banks.
+Choose your investments right to make the biggest profits, but don't cash out too late or you'll be left with nothing but the crumbs of the economy.
+Don't forget, it's every man's right to get rich.

 Objective
 =========

 The goal is the get as much Gold as possible.
-When the economy crashes for the final time, who ever has the most Gold wins the game.
+When the economy crashes for the final time, who ever has the most Gold wins the game. gold pieces

 Components